contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 In the second part of the endowment, the plan of salvation is taught, including the Creation, the Fall of Adam and Eve, the Atonement of Jesus Christ, the Apostasy, and the Restoration.
 Members also receive instruction on how to return to the Lord’s presence.

-In the endowment, members are invited to make sacred covenants to:
+In the endowment, members are invited to make sacred covenants as follows:

 * Live the law of obedience and strive to keep Heavenly Father’s commandments.
 * Obey the law of sacrifice, which means sacrificing to support the Lord’s work and repenting with a broken heart and contrite spirit.
 * Obey the law of the gospel of Jesus Christ, which is the higher law that He taught while He was on the earth.
-* Keep the law of chastity, which means having sexual relations only with those to whom they are legally and lawfully wedded according to God’s law.
+* Keep the law of chastity, which means that a member has sexual relations only with the person to whom he or she is legally and lawfully wedded according to God’s law.
-* Keep the law of consecration, which means dedicating their time, talents, and everything with which the Lord has blessed them to building up Jesus Christ’s Church on the earth.
+* Keep the law of consecration, which means that members dedicate their time, talents, and everything with which the Lord has blessed them to building up Jesus Christ’s Church on the earth.

 In return, Heavenly Father promises that those who remain faithful to their temple covenants will be endowed “with power from on high” ([Doctrine and Covenants 38:32, 38]; see also [Luke 24:49]; [Doctrine and Covenants 43:16]).

 ### 27.2.1 Who May Receive the Endowment

 All accountable adult members of the Church are invited to prepare for and receive their own endowment.
-All prerequisite ordinances must be performed and recorded before members may receive the endowment (see [26.3.1]).
+All prerequisite ordinances must be performed and recorded before members can receive the endowment (see [26.3.1]).
 See [27.2.2] for information about deciding when to receive the endowment.

 #### 27.2.1.1 Newly Baptized Members